rafael-oelmann/Favorite-Language/README.md

 npm install
 ```

+4. Authorise the app using the guide bellow.
-4. Install the dependencies and devDependencies and start the server using:
+5. Start the server using:

 ```sh
 npm start